VictorBjorke/DesktopOrganizer/README.md

-# 🚀 Desktop Organizer Scripts for macOS and Windows
+# 🚀 Desktop Organizer Scripts for macOS, Windows, and Linux

+**Disclaimer:** Use these scripts at your own risk.
+Always make sure to back up your important files before running any automation scripts.

 ## Overview

 The **Desktop Organizer Scripts** are powerful yet user-friendly automation scripts designed to help you declutter your desktop by automatically organizing files into categorized folders based on their file types.
-Whether you're on macOS or Windows 11, these scripts provide a convenient way to maintain a clean and organized desktop environment without the hassle.
+Whether you're on macOS, Windows 11, or Linux, these scripts provide a convenient way to maintain a clean and organized desktop environment without the hassle.
-## ⚠️ Disclaimer

-Use these scripts at your own risk.
-Always make sure to back up your important files before running any automation scripts.

 ## 🌟 Features